 2. A number of foreigners have been refused entry and exit due to their passports being damaged.
 Make sure your passport is in good condition before arriving in Vietnam.

 3. Your passport will be checked when you arrive at a Vietnam port or airport to make sure you’re allowed to come into the country.
 It should be valid for the whole of your stay.

 4. Being refused entry can result in significant costs and a long stay at the airport.

 When checking into a hotel, you’ll have to hand over your passport so that the hotel can register your presence with the local police.
 Make sure your passport is returned and keep it in a safe place.
 You may be fined if you don’t register.

 GETTING AROUND IN VIETNAM:

-Nowadays more and more modern buses with Soft sleeper –a double deck that you can choose but still long drive…
+Nowadays more and more modern buses with Soft sleepers –a double deck that you can choose but still a long drive…

 Now Rental cars for long-distance travel are yet to be popularized in Vietnam, and seeing the state of the traffic it’s easy to see why.
 For those who prefer to self-cater, it is recommended to do it via motorcycle rather than a car.
 But traffic in Vietnam is much different and so crazy!

 Estimated about 42 million motorbikes all over Vietnam, so Motorbikes services are popular for people.
 Now Grab a Minsk and hit the road.
 These bikes can be purchased for as little as a few hundred US dollars and you’ll often find it easy to sell the bike off to another traveler when the time comes to leave Vietnam.
 These bikes are semi-reliable, but just about any local with a screwdriver should be able to fix it up should you have any minor troubles.
 For your safety, invest in a helmet that can be easily purchased in both Hanoi and Saigon.
 But a short ride is recommended!